AgnosPCB/documentation/docs/Installation_process.md

 Inspection button: Pressing this button, you can trigger the important events of the inspection process: set a REFERENCE image or START the inspection process, taking a new photograph.

-**NOTE:** you need to connect your Intel NUC to your internet network.
-To do that, click on the NETWORK icon shown below, pick the right network and type the password.
+<Note> Note: you need to connect your Intel NUC to your internet network.
+To do that, click on the NETWORK icon shown below, pick the right network and type the password. </Note>

 ![alt text](assets/TURN-OFF-WIFI.PNG)